smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_JA.md

       x-ngsi:
         type: Property
     occupancyModified:
-      description: 'Date last time the occupancy of the parking has being modified'
+      description: Date last time the occupancy of the parking has being modified
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     occupiedSpotNumber:
-      description: 'Number of total parking spots occupied in the smart parking site corresponding to this observation.
-This must a positive number lower than or equal to the totalSpotNumber.'
+      description: Number of total parking spots occupied in the smart parking site corresponding to this observation.
+This must a positive number lower than or equal to the totalSpotNumber
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     outOfServiceSlotNumber:
-      description: 'The number of bike racks/bike-docking slots or parking slots that are out of order and cannot be used to hire or park a bike in the bike docking station or parking site corresponding to this observation.'
+      description: The number of bike racks/bike-docking slots or parking slots that are out of order and cannot be used to hire or park a bike in the bike docking station or parking site corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *onstreetparking_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property